jpvelez/restaurant_inspection_analysis/README.md

 * `food_inspections.csv`: csv of food inspection data, as of 7/9/2012.

 2. Cleaned the food inspection data, and loaded it into sqlite database.

 * `food_inspection.db`: sqlite3 db used for analysis.
-Created with the following cmd: "sqlite3 food_insection.db"
+Created with the following cmd:
+  `sqlite3 food_insection.db`
 * `create_db.py`: loads food_inspection.csv into new inspection_raw table.
-> for inspections in inspection_raw, converts inspection datetimes into date objects, removes inspections where business license id seems to refer to different establishments ('problem licenses') , and chooses a single facility_type for businesses with multiple facility types.
+- for inspections in inspection_raw, converts inspection datetimes into date objects, removes inspections where business license id seems to refer to different establishments ('problem licenses') , and chooses a single facility_type for businesses with multiple facility types.
-> loads cleaned food inspections into new table inspections_clean
+- loads cleaned food inspections into new table inspections_clean

 3. Filtered out restaurants inspections from inspection data, selecting only canvass (i.e. routine) inspections for restaurants that were not out of business.
 * `filter_db.py`: creates new table inspection_clean_restaurants from table inspections_clean using SQL query.